 Setting the (New) Standard

 In September 2020, five of the leading framework and standards institutions announced a head-turning joint statement committing to develop a single comprehensive global ESG-reporting standard.
-The announcement did not include a timeline, but the vision is the headline.
+The announcement did not include a timeline, but the vision is noteworthy.

 While the global sustainability reporting community develops a unified standard, it’s time to get ahead.
 Businesses proactively positioning themselves on sustainability and ESG reporting will save time and money in the long run by avoiding an expensive game of catch-up down the road.

 Like that upcoming exam, there’s no better time to prepare than now.
-What results would your stakeholders prefer to see on your report card?
+What results would you be proud to see on your report card?

 Solutions in Sustainability helps businesses tackle the “E” (Environmental) in ESG.
 Whether facing demand from investors, employees, or customers (or all three), we are clean energy experts helping firms develop strategies to reach their long-term sustainability goals.
 We exist to help companies mitigate energy-related business risks, improve ESG transparency and performance, and unlock access to capital markets.